 - Avoidance of activities that aggravate the condition

 - Soft collars for temporary immobility

-If symptoms do not improve and remain severe after conservative non-operative measures, Dr. Singh may recommend surgery as an option for treating radiculopathy.
+If symptoms do not improve and remain severe after conservative non-operative measures, Dr. Singh may recommend cervical radiculopathy surgery as an option for treatment.
 The goal of the surgery is to remove compression (pinching) of the affected nerve.
 There are typically three surgical procedures used for treating cervical radiculopathy.